tbscode/django-clean-slate/README.md

 ## Documentation

 Are automaticly generated using `sphinx` and published to [Git Hub Pages](https://tbscode.github.io/django-clean-slate).
-Docs can be generated localy using `./run.py docs` or automaticly using a github workflow: TODO
+Docs can be generated localy using `./run.py docs` or automaticly using a github workflow.

+e.g.: see full documentation of `./run.py` [here](https://tbscode.github.io/django-clean-slate/apidoc/extra_mods.run.html#module-extra_mods.run)

 ## Tools